fsjoyti/dataeng-zoomcamp-final-project/README.md

     - **Tool:** Looker Studio
       Looker Studio is used to create interactive dashboards and visualizations.
 These provide stakeholders with actionable insights into trends, anomalies, and patterns in insurance premium data.

-This pipeline ensures a robust, end-to-end data processing workflow, enabling accurate and insightful analysis of insurance premium trends.

 **Link to the dashboard:**
 [Insurance Premium Dashboard](https://lookerstudio.google.com/reporting/5ef34b9e-ea05-4925-b5e8-c13f94593982)